Pamantasan ng Lungsod ng Maynila: Rankings

 There are no set methods for ranking institutions in the Philippines.
 Aside from comparisons in terms of accreditation, autonomy, and centers of excellence awarded by the Commission on Higher Education (CHED), there are attempts to rank schools based on performance in board exams conducted by the Professional Regulation Commission (PRC).
 The PRC and CHED sometimes publish reports on these results.

-Based on the study using cumulative data from 1994 to 1998, the PLM emerged sixth.
-For the ten-year period 1992–2001, PLM placed ninth.
-In the study covering 1999 to 2003, the PLM placed fifth, making it one of the two public universities in the top five list.
+Based on the study using cumulative data from 1994 to 1998, PLM emerged sixth.
+For the ten-year period from 1992 to 2001, PLM placed ninth.
+In the study covering 1999 to 2003, PLM placed fifth, making it one of the two public universities in the top five list.

 No follow-up rankings had been made as of 2021.
 However, CHED executive director Julito Vitriol said in 2009 that they were in the process of establishing appropriate guidelines to rank universities and colleges for each specific academic program or discipline.